 I’d also like to add that, while many Northeastern US cities tend to get a bad rap for being “rude,” that wasn’t my experience in Philly.
-I had several people ask me for directions on the street, and likewise I asked other people on the street for directions, and was never ignored or responded to rudely.
-Sure, it’s not as openly warm as other places, but I had no problem with the people of Philly.
-It’s a great place, and definitely worth a visit.
+I asked several people on the street for directions, and no one ever ignored me or told me off.

-Read on for 10 fun things to do in the Philadelphia!
+Read on for 10 fun things to do in Philadelphia!

 1. Philadelphia Museum of Art

 Everyone knows this place as the site of the “Rocky Steps,” although that claim to fame pales in comparison to the museum itself.
 The Philadelphia Museum of Art is probably my single favorite art museum in the world.
-It’s so much more than just framed pictures on the walls: there are entire rooms dedicated to Roman villas, Japanese tea houses, and Mughal pillars.
-It’s a massive complex in an historic structure, and the front steps offer some great views of the Center City skyline.
+There are entire rooms dedicated to Roman villas, Japanese tea houses, and Mughal pillars.
+It’s a massive complex in a historic structure, and the front steps offer some great views of the Center City skyline.

-It’s also possible to catch some kind of social event going on at the base of the steps; the day I went, there was a mini soccer field set up for league play.
+It’s also possible to catch some kind of social event going on at the base of the steps; the day I went, they had set up a mini soccer field for league play.

-Pro Tip: The Rocky statue is no longer at the top of the stairs, but has been moved down to street level, a little ways to the right of the stairs.
+Pro Tip: The Rocky statue is no longer at the top of the stairs.
+It’s now at street level, to the right of the stairs.